bentljm/FocusPro/README.md

 # FocusPro Documentation

-Find the deployed version of Membrain at: [focuspro.herokuapp.com](http://focuspro.herokuapp.com)
+Find the deployed version of FocusPro at: [focuspro.herokuapp.com](http://focuspro.herokuapp.com)

-Membrain runs on the following tech stack:
+FocusPro runs on the following tech stack:
 - Node.js
 - Express
 - React
-- MongoDB
-- Mongoose
+- PostgreSQL

 To start the application on a local machine: